vendia/examples/workshops/food-and-beverage/optimized-distribution/README.md

 ```

 # Workshop Milestones
 You'll incrementally create a multi-party application through a series of Milestones.
-Each Milestone builds on the last, so they should be executed in order.
+Each Milestone builds on the previous, so they should be executed in order.

 ## Foundational
 * [Milestone 1 - Create a Supplier-Only Uni](README-Milestone1.md)